 Ask about a specific search result

-From the search results page, instead of clicking on a link to examine that content, you can opt to directly ask questions about that material in a Harmony chat.
+From the search results page, instead of clicking on a link to examine that content, you can opt to directly ask questions about that material in Harmony.

 To do this, hover over the result link that interests you and click the Ask button that appears alongside.
-This will take you to a Harmony chat window with that content already selected as a knowledge source.
+This will take you to the Harmony panel with that content already selected as a knowledge source.

 Note: The Ask button will only be available for content that can be used in a Harmony chat.
 See the chapter Content used for Harmony responses.
 For example, conventional search results may include courses in which you are not enrolled, but these cannot be used as a knowledge source for your AI answers.